About Janit Calvo, The Mini Garden Guru

 what is working,” says Janit.
 “I have a ‘create-as-you-go’

-style that leaves room for lots of individuality.”
+style that leaves room for lots of creativity and innovation that I have

 She perfected her venture by reading and researching about all aspects of the business and miniature gardening.
 Every weekend for years, Janit showcased and sold her art, including newly-produced miniature gardens, under a canopy at street markets around the greater Seattle area and connected with both locals and tourists.
 Janit’s unique and personalized creations attracted many to her mini worlds.
 Word gradually spread as people realized there was fun to be had.
 She quickly set up TwoGreenThumbs.com to keep the connection going and gradually built a network of customers throughout the country and Canada.